 - Curiosity.
 The marketing landscape is ever-changing, and opportunities arise every day for businesses to promote their products in new and exciting ways.
 But marketers wouldn’t be able to seize these opportunities if they don’t continually ask, "What if?"
 Great marketers stay curious and are lifelong learners.

 Now that you know what’s recommended (if not required) to thrive in a marketing role, let’s take a look at the job market for marketers.
 How many people are looking for marketing jobs, and what companies are looking for them?
 Is there room for growth and innovation?

-Here are a few collections of top companies for marketers, based on a variety of factors:
+Here are some places to start your research on companies for marketers, based on a variety of factors:

-- 10 companies that are defining innovation in marketing (Fast Company)
+- 10 companies that are defining innovation in branding (Fast Company)